Mahmud Begada: Death and succession

-During the last days of Sultán Mahmúd, Sayed Muhammad of Jaunpur, who claimed to be the Mahdi or Messiah, came from Jaunpur and lodged in Tájkhán Sálár's mosque near the Jamalpur gate of Áhmedábád.
-His sermons drew crowds, and were so persuasive that he gained a large body of followers, who believed his eloquence to be due to hál or inspiration.
-Mahmúd's ministers persuaded him not to see the Jaunpur preacher.
+During the last days of Sultan Mahmud, Sayed Muhammad of Jaunpur, who claimed to be the Mahdi or Messiah, came from Jaunpur and lodged in Tajkhan Salar's mosque near the Jamalpur gate of Ahmedabad.
+His sermons drew crowds, and were so persuasive that he gained a large body of followers, who believed his eloquence to be due to hal or inspiration.
+Mahmud's ministers persuaded him not to see the Jaunpur preacher.